ELELAB/Moonlight2_GMA_case_studies/README.md

 ```

 3. Download data from the [COSMIC Cancer Gene Census](https://cancer.sanger.ac.uk/census).
-This data can be downloaded from (https://cancer.sanger.ac.uk/census) by exporting it as
+This data can be downloaded from https://cancer.sanger.ac.uk/census by exporting it as
-a `CSV` file or from (https://cancer.sanger.ac.uk/cosmic/download/cosmic/v99/cancergenecensus)
+a `csv` file or from https://cancer.sanger.ac.uk/cosmic/download/cosmic/v99/cancergenecensus
-by choosing the file from `CRCh28` genome.
+by choosing the file from the `CRCh28` genome and afterwards converting it to a `csv` file.
-Once the data from the Cancer Gene Census has been downloaded, it must be a `CSV` file named
+Once the data from the Cancer Gene Census has been downloaded, it must be a `csv` file named
 `cancer_gene_census.csv` and this file must be placed in the `data` folder of each cancer (sub)type:

 ```